schmidt1024/Blank/README.md

     gulp

+See the magic happen on your command line if you edit some files.

+## Working files

+Let's start the work by coding in the following files.

+* index.php (html)
+* js/script.js (javascript)
+* css/template.scss or .less (css)

-The building files are stored in folder /build in your template directory.
+The building files are stored in folder `/build` in your template directory.

 ## Functions